 In conclusion, no widespread selection for reduced susceptibility to commonly used disinfectants in pig farming was detected in porcine S. aureus isolates.
 However, a biocide resistance gene, qacG, was identified in several of the MRSA isolates, which has also been found in other animal related staphylococci.
 Surveillance of the occurrence and emergence of reduced susceptibility to biocides in bacteria are however, still encouraged, since this will provide important data to determine if decreased susceptibility to biocides happen over time.
-Importantly, the data from this thesis demonstrated a potential of certain biocides to contribute to antimicrobial resistance development and emergence in bacteria through increased mutagenesis and transfer of the antimicrobial resistance of outmost importance and should not be compromised.
+Importantly, the data from this thesis demonstrated a potential of certain biocides to contribute to antimicrobial resistance development and emergence in bacteria through increased mutagenesis and transfer of the antimicrobial resistance gene tet(M).
+On the short term these results emphasises that correct use of biocides are of outmost importance and should not be compromised.
 On the long term, more studies are needed to elucidate the actual risk of biocide use on generating antimicrobial resistant bacteria in practice.